railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

+---
-# Level and Map the print bed
+title: Level and Map the print bed
+---

 The RailCore has two means of achieving a first layer that is edge-to-edge flat, smooth as glass, and repeatable: **Bed Leveling**, and the **Mesh** surface correction.